J-Afzal/Lane-and-Object-Detection/README.md

 ```

 > [!IMPORTANT]
-> The `yolov7.weights` file could not be uploaded due to GitHub's 100 MB upload limit, but can be downloaded
+> The `yolov7.weights` file could not be uploaded due to GitHub's 100 MB upload limit, but is included as a download step for
-> [here](https://github.com/AlexeyAB/darknet/releases/download/yolov4/yolov7.weights) and should be copied to the
+> both the PowerShell helper module and the manual instructions above.
-> `./resources/yolo` folder.

 ## Documentation